-Factors that will influence the nature and scale of service delivery in 2016/2017 are:
+Factors that will influence the nature and scale of service delivery in 2017/2018 are:

-- The Trading Standards Service delivered savings of £242,000 in 2015/2016 to meet the recommendations of the service reviews in 2014 and 2015.
-This was achieved through the loss of 7 posts.
-As a consequence the service will be reorganised from a two-team structure into one team and it will work to a clear list of priorities to focus on areas of greatest need. - The maximisation of our use of intelligence to tackle the highest risk areas and hence maximise efficiency and value for money. - Priorities that have been set by the Future Council programme, which, for Trading Standards are the creation of a consultancy service which will operate on a commercial basis to deliver advice to businesses and the exploration of creating a West Midlands Combined Authority Trading Standards service. - Our continued alignment with Central England Trading Standards Authorities (CenTSA) and National Trading Standards (NTS) with a view to maximising any potential opportunities in receiving funding to deliver new regional or national work.
+- Since 2010 the team has reduced by over two thirds from 57.72 Full Time Equivalent staff (FTE) to 19.20FTE in 2015/2016. - The maximisation of our use of intelligence to identify priority areas and tackle the high risk issues thereby maximising efficiency and value for money. - Delivery of corporate business plan savings through income generation for business advice the exploration of creating a West Midlands Combined Authority Trading Standards service. - Our continued alignment with Central England Trading Standards Authorities (CenTSA) and National Trading Standards (NTS) with a view to maximising any potential opportunities in receiving funding to deliver new regional or national work.